xluciadh/bio-volumentations/README.md

 Specifically, you can define `image`-type target keywords using the `img_keywords` parameter - its value must be a tuple of strings, each string representing a single keyword.
-Similarly, there are `mask_keywords`, `fmask_keywords`, `value_keywords`, and `keypoints_keywords` parameters for the respective target types.
+Similarly, there are `mask_keywords`, `fmask_keywords`, `value_keywords`, and `keypoints_keywords` parameters for the other target types.
+Setting any of these parameters overwrites its default value.

-Importantly, there must always be an `image`-type target with the keyword `'image'`.
+Please note that there must always be an `image`-type target with the keyword `'image'`.
-Otherwise, the keywords can be any valid dictionary keys, and they must be unique within each target type.
+Otherwise, the keywords can be any valid dictionary keys, and they must be unique.

 You do not need to use all specified keywords in a transformation call.
 However, at least the target with the `'image'` keyword must be present in each transformation call.
 In our example below, we only transform three targets even though we defined four target keywords explicitly (and there are some implicit keywords as well for the other target types).

-You cannot define your own target types; that would require re-implementing all existing transforms.

 ```python
 import numpy as np